 The biggest factors that decide your ranking speed

-If your domain already ranks for related topics, new pages can rank faster because Google already understands your site and may crawl it more often.
+If your site already ranks for related topics, new pages can move faster because Google has more context about the site, related pages can pass internal relevance, and useful content may be crawled more frequently.

-If you are starting a new site or moving into a new topic area, expect slower movement.
+If you are starting a new site or moving into a completely new topic area, expect slower movement.
+This is not a hidden “domain authority” score you can directly improve; it is the combined effect of site quality, relevance, reputation, links, and history.

 2) Search intent match (this beats word count)